ms10398/Portfolio-Tracking-API/README.md

 - Set environment variables `cp .env.example .env`
 - Run `npm run dev`

-Dockerfile is present to build image and run container.
+Dockerfile is present to build image and run container just remember to pass the env vars for container.

 ### How to use: